nodejsafrica/workshoppers/Provisional HTML/README.md

 ```
 - Hooray!
 You just wrote your first JavaScript and You are ready to learn more JS and learn more attributes.

-- *NB:- Please, notice the use of element and tag interchanglably... the difference is quite simple*
+- *NB:- Please, notice the use of element and tag interchangeably... the difference is quite simple*
 > HTML tag is just opening or closing entity.
 For example: `<p> and </p>` are called HTML tags HTML element encompasses opening tag, closing tag, content (optional for content-less tags) Eg: `<p>This is the content</p>` : This complete thing is called a HTML element.

 [Introduction to JavaScript](https://github.com/NodeJSAfrica/workshoppers/tree/master/1.%20introduction_to_%20javascript)